Xunnamius/babel-plugin-transform-default-named-imports/README.md

 and `my-package.mjs` \+ `my-package.js` can be distributed as a dual CJS2/ESM
 package!

-Just one problem: when Webpack attempts to process this as a tree-shakable ESM package (using our `.mjs` entry point), at worst it'll [choke and die](https://github.com/formatjs/formatjs/issues/1395) encountering the "illegal" CJS named imports.
+Problem: when Webpack attempts to process this as a tree-shakable ESM package (using our `.mjs` entry point), at worst it'll
+[choke and die](https://github.com/formatjs/formatjs/issues/1395) encountering the "illegal" CJS named imports.
 This manifests as strange errors like `ERROR in ./my-package.mjs Can't import the named export 'ApolloServer' from non EcmaScript module (only default export is available)`